Equine Stay Apparatus: Active or Passive, and Why it Matters

 Because questioning what we believe to be true is essential!
 Regularly question, test and try to disprove the very foundation on which you build your practice and clinical reasoning.
 This is how we deepen and broaden our understanding, our effectiveness and our skill.

-The better we understand the body, the more perspectives we deeply understand, and the more research with which we familiarise ourselves, the better our outcomes will be.
-Understanding how the locking mechanism of the stifle works – the tone present in the vastus lateralis while the patella is locked – will help us clinically reason and effectively treat patella fixations, abnormal movement of the stifle, weakness and more.
+The better we understand the body, the more perspectives we deeply understand, and the more research we familiarise ourselves with, the better our outcomes will be.
+Understanding how the locking mechanism of the stifle works, for example – the tone present in the vastus lateralis while the patella is locked – will help us clinically reason and effectively treat patella fixations, abnormal movement of the stifle, weakness and more.

 References